waterbearlang/waterbear/README.md

 * Clicking into an input doesn't select contents
 * Clicking into an input after the first input puts cursor in first input
 * HSB fill colour isn't working
+* Visual cues when snapping are overly subtle
+* Snap regions too small
+* Random movement when rearranging blocks in the script workspace